-The Robertson Trust was established in 1961 by the Robertson sisters Elspeth, Agnes and Ethel who donated the shares in their businesses, founded and developed by their grandfather and father, to the Trust for charitable purposes.
+The Robertson Trust was established in 1961 by the Robertson sisters Elspeth, Agnes, and Ethel who donated the shares in their businesses, founded and developed by their grandfather and father, to the Trust for charitable purposes.

-The family business now operates as the global company Edrington – one of Scotland’s largest private companies and owner of several well-known whisky brands.
+The family business now operates as the global company Edrington – one of Scotland’s largest private companies and owner of several well-known whiskey brands.
 The sisters’ generosity enables the Trust to use the dividends from its controlling shareholding in Edrington for the benefit of Scotland’s people and communities.

 - improving outcomes for individuals and communities

 - improving capacity of third sector organisations to deliver impact to their beneficiaries